bereoff/cache-api-application/readme.md

 #### FastAPI

-It was decide to run locally, installing in a virtual environment along with the other Python's dependencies (requirements.txt file).
+FastAPI runs locally, from a virtual environment along with the other Python's dependencies (requirements.txt file).

 ## Run Application